 In mixed-ability classes, for example, teachers spend more time with some students than with others.
-When this is the case, they've got ready a number of other activities for the rest of the class to do.
-These may include starting homework in the lesson or choosing something from an activity box that includes worksheets, puzzles, board games, vocabulary cards, comic books in English and class-produced books.
-In the Our World Lesson Planner, teachers have got a variety of activities to choose from, including extension activity suggestions that are not in the Student's Book.
+When this is the case, they have ready a number of other activities for the rest of the class to do.
+These may include starting homework in class or choosing something from an activity box that includes worksheets, puzzles, board games, vocabulary cards, comic books in English and class-produced books.
+In the Our World Lesson Planner, teachers have a variety of activities to choose from, including extension activity suggestions that are not in the Student's Book.